-In the Pacific Northwest, the spring hiking season is about to get underway.
-April’s rainy weather makes our local trails muddy and slippery, therefore, we are still a few weeks out.
+Go Take a Hike – It’s good for body, mind, and soul!
+The spring hiking season is about to get underway here in the Pacific Northwest.
+While April’s rainy weather sometimes makes our local trails muddy and slippery, we still try to get out as much as possible.
 May will bring an influx of adventurous people in boots and backpacks, ready to exercise their bodies and quiet their minds.

-In addition, the participants in the study were unplugged as they backpacked through nature.
-No technology whatsoever!
+In addition, the participants in the study had no electronics as they backpacked through nature.
+In short, they tuned into Nature, turned on to the environment, and unplugged from electronics.
 We’re not surprised to learn a nice long hike, without a cell phone, can reduce mental fatigue, soothe our mind, and increase creative thinking.
 And, once you invest in suitable shoes and a day pack for emergency provisions, it’s free, except for perhaps a parking pass at a trailhead.

 Hiking also burns calories (400-700 an hour) and builds muscles and bone density.
 Your body and mind get in shape as nature works its quiet magic.
 While we agree with the tech-free advice, we think it’s important to carry a cellphone in your pack for emergencies.
 Peace of mind while you enjoy the peace-and-quiet is also an important consideration.